“Why Haven’t You Been Married?” by Renée Piane

 I love your dating advice and have a dilemma!
 I’m a single woman who is only 41 years old.
 I’ve never been married and have lived happily single.
 I am attractive and have been in a few long-term relationships but haven’t taken the next step.
 My challenge is that when I go out with men (many of whom are divorced) they all seem to interrogate me about never being married.
 I let them know I’ve been happy on my own but they think something is wrong and start badgering me.
 This has happened quite frequently and now I am getting insecure.
 Any thoughts on how I can stop this.
 Between my family and the men I meet I am sick of it!

-- “Well I have not met the lucky man I want to marry yet and I’ve been just fine on my own “
+- “Well I have not met the lucky man/woman I want to marry yet and I’ve been just fine on my own “

 - “I was not ready to get married until recently.
 I have been happily single and now I am ready to share my life with someone special!”